Transfer of a principal residence

 To claim this exemption, select exemption 05 – Related Individual – Principal Residence on the property transfer tax return.

-• The transferor is registered as the trustee of the deceased’s estate or of the trust set up under the deceased’s will at the land title office,
+• The transferor is registered as the trustee of the deceased's estate or of the trust set up under the deceased's will at the land title office

-• You are a beneficiary of the estate or of the trust,
+• You are a beneficiary of the estate or of the trust

 To claim this exemption, select exemption 40 – Related Individual – Deceased Estate on the property transfer tax return.

-Transfers involving trusts settled during the lifetime of the settlor
+Transfer of principal residence to a related individual through a trust settled during the lifetime of the settlor

 To claim this exemption, select exemption 41 – Principal Residence – Trust on the property transfer tax return.